 A list of medicines preferred by Aetna prescription plans.
 It is also known as a “formulary.”
-The Preferred Drug List is not a complete list of covered drugs.
+The Pharmacy Plan Drug list is not a complete list of covered drugs.
 Some plans may not cover certain drugs on this list.

 Aetna Rx Home Delivery®

 Our mail-order pharmacy service.
 It fills your prescriptions for maintenance medicine.
 This type of medicine is used regularly to treat conditions like arthritis, asthma or diabetes.

 If you need this type of drug, you can get up to a 90-day supply or the maximum supply allowed by your plan, and:

 Check your plan documents to see if you have our mail-order pharmacy.

 This is our specialty pharmacy.
 It can fill your prescription for specialty medicine.
 These types of drugs may be injected, given by IV or taken by mouth.